California

 | Intentional violation | Up to $7,988 per violation |

-These amounts are adjusted every odd-numbered year based on changes to the California Consumer Price Index.
+These amounts adjust every odd-numbered year based on the California Consumer Price Index.

 Private Right of Action for Data Breaches

+Under Section 1798.150, consumers may sue businesses directly when their unencrypted and unredacted personal information is stolen because the business failed to maintain reasonable security.
 Statutory damages range from $107 to $799 per consumer per incident, or actual damages, whichever is greater.
-Before filing suit, consumers must provide the business with 30 days' written notice and an opportunity to cure the violation.
+Consumers must provide 30 days' written notice and an opportunity to cure before filing suit.

-Tractor Supply Company (2025): The CPPA issued a $1,350,000 fine, its largest to date, for failing to maintain proper privacy notices, failing to inform job applicants of their privacy rights, lacking effective opt-out mechanisms including Global Privacy Control, and sharing data with third parties without contractual privacy protections.
+Tractor Supply Company (September 2025): The CPPA issued its largest fine to date, $1,350,000, for failing to maintain proper privacy notices, failing to inform job applicants of their privacy rights, lacking effective opt-out mechanisms including Global Privacy Control, and sharing data with third parties without contractual privacy protections.

 California Data Breach Notification Law

-California's data breach notification law, codified at Civil Code Section 1798.82, was one of the first of its kind in the nation when enacted in 2003.
+California's data breach notification law, Civil Code Section 1798.82, was one of the first of its kind in the nation when enacted in 2003.

 When Notification Is Required